What is UWC?

 This Strategy will inform the work of UWC International and all UWC constituencies going forward.
 Its aim is simple: to increase UWC’s impact in making education a force for a more peaceful and sustainable future.
 It broadens UWC’s ambition from providing transformative education for its students to becoming a global voice for values and diversity based education for peace and sustainability.

-The Strategy presents concrete ways in which the set objectives will be achieved and clarifies how all UWC constituencies and members will play a role in the implementation of the Strategy: from UWC schools and colleges to national committees, from students to alumni, from staff to volunteers and from donors to partner organizations.
+The Strategy presents concrete ways in which the set objectives will be achieved and clarifies how all UWC constituencies and members will play a role in the implementation of the Strategy: from UWC schools and colleges to national committees, from students to alumni, from staff to volunteers and from donors to partner organisations.
 A comprehensive strategy document is available on the uwc.org website.